Abeeekoala/IAC-Team-12/README.md

 # RISCV full 32I single-cylce CPU

 ## Overview
 This branch contains a pipelined RISC-V processor compatible with all the RISCV 32I instructions apart from ecall and ebrake.
-The diagram for this

 ### Authors
 - **Primary Implementation:** Abraham, Shreeya, Charolette, Shravan